-The Asis-Pacific ISLA™ Program is held annually by (ISC)² in cooperation with the (ISC)² Asian Advisory Board to recognize outstanding leadership and achievements in workforce improvement of information security and management professionals in the Asia-Pacific region.
+The Asia-Pacific ISLA™ Program is held annually by (ISC)² in cooperation with the (ISC)² Asia-Pacific Advisory Council to recognize outstanding leadership and achievements in workforce improvement of information security, software security and management professionals in the Asia-Pacific region.
 The Call for Nominations will be open from March 27th - May 8th, 2015.

-- Senior Information Security Professional (examples include: Chief Security Officer, Chief Information Security Officer, IT Security Manager, Software Architect, Chief Technical Officer or Senior Security Manager with significant information security management responsibilities) who has significantly contributed to the enhancement of the information security of the information and/or security workforce by demonstrating a leadership role in any information security workforce improvement initiative, program or project.
-Candidates in this category typically should have at least 10 years of work experience, 7 of which are directly related to information security.
+- Senior Information Security Professional (examples include: Chief Security Officer, Chief Information Security Officer, IT Security Manager, Software Architect, Chief Technical Officer or Senior Security Manager with significant information security management responsibilities) who has significantly contributed to the enhancement of the information security of the information and/or security workforce by demonstrating a leadership role in any information and/or software security workforce improvement initiative, program or project.
+Candidates in this category typically should have at least 10 years of work experience, 7 of which are directly related to information and/or software security.

-- Managerial Professional for an Information Security Project (non-information security professional examples include: CIO, CFO, and program/project manager) who has significantly contributed to the enhancement of the information security workforce by demonstrating a leadership role in any information security workforce improvement initiative, program or project within the last 12 months.
+- Managerial Professional for an Information Security Project (non-information security professional examples include: Chief Information Officer, Chief Financial Officer, and program/project manager) who has significantly contributed to the enhancement of the information and/or software security workforce by demonstrating a leadership role in any information and/or software security workforce improvement initiative, program or project within the last 12 months.
 Candidates in this category typically should have at least 10 years of work experience and occupy a senior-level position within their organization.

-- Information Security Practitioner who has distinguished themselves for implementing and/or managing the implementation of a component of a security program (examples include: managing a security awareness and training program and, conducting difficult, complex security evaluations) Candidates in this category typically should have at least six years of work experience, three of which are directly related to information security.
+- Information Security Practitioner who has distinguished themselves for implementing and/or managing the implementation of a component of a security program (examples include: managing a security awareness and training program, executing secure software development, conducting difficult, complex security evaluations) Candidates in this category typically should have at least six years of work experience, three of which are directly related to information and/or software security.